takumihoriba/t2k_ml_training/README.md

 where comparisonFolder is the _outputPath_ where your training files were output.
 It should contain _training_stats.xml_ and all the other output files from training.
 The script will print out overall stats from training and create a sub-directory called _plots_ in _comparisonFolder_ showing some efficiency plots.

+If you would like to compare to FiTQun performance you need to add a fitqun_combine.hy file to this folder and then those results will be automatically added to the generated plots.

 ### Evaluation

 You can run the evaluation step on an already trained network with options